-New development in the parish is currently guided by the policies contained within the adopted Brentwood Replacement Local Plan, together with other material considerations (including National Planning Policy).
-The Local Plan sets a framework for future growth in the area, identifying the level of need and locations for new housing, employment and retail development.
-The Local Plan also includes specific policies which guide the design, scale, impact and location of new development and infrastructure, as well as policies related to protecting and enhancing heritage assets, the environment, town centres and rural areas.
+New development in the parish is currently guided by the policies contained within the adopted Brentwood Local Plan, together with other material considerations (including National Planning Policy).
+The Local Plan sets a framework for future growth area, identifies level of need and locations for new housing, employment and retail development.
+The Local Plan also incudes specific policies which guide the design, scale, impact and location of new development and infrastructure, as well as policies related to protecting and enhancing heritage assets, the environment, town centres and rural areas.

-The Brentwood Replacement Local Plan (BRLP) was adopted in 2005 and includes saved policies from 2008.
-This document forms the Development Plan for the Borough.
-BBC are updating the BRLP through the emerging draft Brentwood Local Development Plan (BLDP), which once adopted will form the new Development Plan for the area.
-Consultation on the draft BLP was undertaken in 2016 and 2018 and consultation on the pre-submission BLP was undertaken in February 2019.
-Further consultation on 'focused changes' to the pre-submission BLP was undertaken in November 2019 and it is expected that the BLP will be submitted to the Secretary of State for examination in 2020.
+The new Brentwood Local Plan was recently adopted in March 2022, replacing the Brentwood Replacement Plan (2008).
+This document forms part of the Development Plan for the Borough.
+Consultation on the BLP was undertaken in 2016 and 2018 and a consultation of the pre-submission plan was undertaken in February 2019.
+Further 'focused changes' to the pre-submission BLP was undertaken in November 2019 and was submitted to the Secretary of State for examination in 2020.
+The Inspectors reviewing the BLP concluded the plan could be adopted provided main modifications were undertaken.
+The BLP was formally adopted by the council in March 2022.

 Essex County Council (ECC) is the Waste Planning Authority (WPA) for the Plan area and is responsible for preparing planning policies and assessing applications for waste management development.
-The Essex and Southend-on-Sea Waste Local Plan (WLP) was adopted in July 2017 forming part of the statutory Development Plan and should be read alongside the Brentwood Local Plan and the emerging IFNP.
-The WLP covers the period from 2017 to 2032.
-It sets out where and how waste management developments can occur and contains the policies against which waste management planning applications are assessed.
+The Essex and Southend-on-Sea Waste Local Plan (WLP) was adopted in July 2017 forming part of the statutory Development Plan and should be read alongside the Brentwood Local Plan and the IFNP.
+The WLP covers the period of 2017 to 2032.
+It sets out where and how waste management development can occur and contains the policies against which waste management planning applications are assessed.

 ECC is the Minerals Planning Authority for the Plan area and is responsible for preparing planning policies and assessing applications for mineral development.
-The Essex Minerals Local Plan 2014 (EMLP) forms part of the statutory Development Plan and should be read alongside the Brentwood Local Plan and the emerging IFNP.
+The Essex Minerals Local Plan 2014 (EMLP) forms part of the statutory Development Plan and should be read alongside the Brentwood Local Plan and IFNP.